philinhphan/Adventour/README.md

 ## To Discuss

 - Refine Prompt for Suggestions: Ai should also focus on time frame, Budget, ...The tags are very generic right now, It should always show citys, areas and never resorts/ hotels..
-- Create Prompt for Perfect Match, What info do we need for the Trip Detail Page (see Prototype)
+- Create Prompt for Perfect Match, What info do we need for the Trip Detail Page (see Prototype), give the Perplexity not only the swipes but also the initial prefrences to create a better perfect match
 - For the saved swipe directions: maybe we should change using/saving the directions but instead like,dislike,superlike, indifferent?
 So its eser to develop and read th code and communicate with the api
 - Image API Solution!
 - Right now every Trip we create will be added to all the users we want manually -> for demo resons okay